curegit/precure-stylegan-ada/README.md

 This script shows information of a trained generator.

-example to check the mnist model:
+For example, to check the MNIST model, use:

 ```sh
 python3 show.py models/mnist.hdf5